Amber Heard and Johnny Depp Trial Will Inspire Fox Streaming Film

 According to magazine information Varietythe actors Mark Hapka and Megan Davis will bring them both to life in fiction.
 Besides them, Melissa Marty and Mary Carrie will also join the cast, playing Depp’s lawyers, Camille Vasquezand from Amber, Elaine Bredehoftrespectively.

+The trial of the case, which lasted nearly 50 days, ended with the defamation verdict by the two actors in June.

-Amber was ordered to pay compensation for $15 million – about R$ 78 million at the current price – to the actor, while Depp must indemnify her in $2 million – around R$ 10 million.
+Amber was ordered to pay compensation for $15 million – around BRL 78 million at the current price – to the actor, while Depp must indemnify her in $2 million – around R$ 10 million.

 The case began after a publication made by the actress in 2018 in the American newspaper The Washington Postin which she described herself as a “public figure representing domestic abuse”.